Italian quakes rock wealthy region, national economy

 Though the extent of damage and the number of dead were still being assessed, several of those killed in the two quakes were blue-collar workers inside factories or warehouses that collapsed on top of them.

-“Fear will paralyze Emilia now,” wrote the northern La Stampa newspaper’s editor-in-chief Mario Calabresi on Twitter.
+“Fear will paralyse Emilia now,” wrote the northern La Stampa newspaper’s editor-in-chief Mario Calabresi on Twitter.
 “Who’s going to be willing to go back to work in a big warehouse now?” he asked.

 Tuesday’s quake comes just a few days after the first earthquake caused an estimated 200 million euros in damage to the region’s rich agricultural land.